moveit/moveit_tutorials/doc/ikfast/ikfast_tutorial.rst

 Tweaking the creation process
 -----------------------------

-The process of creating the IKFast MoveIt plugin comprises several steps, performed one by one by the creation script:
+The process of creating the IKFast MoveIt plugin comprises several steps, performed one-by-one by the creation script:

 1. Downloading the docker image provided by `personalrobotics <https://hub.docker.com/r/personalrobotics/ros-openrave>`_
 2. Converting the ROS URDF file to Collada required for OpenRAVE: ::